notkingsley/vanity/README.md

 Here are the major features I plan to implement, in order (hopefully):

 - Persistence *- implemented*
+- Permissions (block or allow certain commands to certain users)
-- Session init (handshaking phase on connection to allow selecting db index to use and maybe auth)
+- Sessions (handshaking phase on connection to allow selecting db index to use and other things)
+- Key expiry (TTL)
 - Atomicity (or transactional behaviour, of sorts)
-- Read/write guarantees (to some unspecified degree)
+- Read/write guarantees (to some yet unspecified degree)
-- Distribution/Clustering (this is the fun part)
+- Distribution/Clustering (this is, by far, the fun part, and the reason I'm doing this at all)

 I imagine the biggest challenge by far will come in ensuring consistency of transactions (or locks) across the distributed system. *How is locking to be implemented over a distributed system* for example.
 In truth, I do not know, but I'm REALLY looking forward to finding out.